digipres/publications/ipres/ipres-2013/papers/ensure-long-term-digital-preservation-of-health-care-clinical-tr.md

   presents one of the use cases: the health care as a way to illustrate some of the challenges addressed by the ENSURE system.'
 creators:
-- Braud, Maïte
+- Maïte Braud
-- Edelstein, Orit
+- Orit Edelstein
-- Rauch, Jochen
+- Jochen Rauch
-- Rabinovici-Cohen, Simona
+- Simona Rabinovici-Cohen
-- Voets, David
+- David Voets
-- Sanya, Isaac
+- Isaac Sanya
-- Randers, Frode
+- Frode Randers
-- Droppert, Aad
+- Aad Droppert
-- Klecha, Marcin
+- Marcin Klecha
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:378037/download
 grand_parent: iPRES